vangav/vos_backend/src/com/vangav/backend/backend_client_java/README.md

 > to top it off, we designed generated clients to have server/client duality; means you can deploy multiple client services managed by another service which can then aggregate the results from all the client services using the built-in merge feature - e.g.: imagine testing your backend service from ten servers simultaneously or crawling a service using multiple instances/servers then periodically aggregating all the results to other service(s) responsible for storing/analyzing the aggregated data

 # backend_client_java

+# client generator

+# using the generated client